Helen Corey: Career and civic engagement

 Helen Corey published The Art of Syrian Cookery in 1962.
 Years later, she founded a press, called CharLyn Publishing, which then published her second major cookbook, Helen Corey’s Food From Biblical Lands in 1989, followed by Healthy Syrian and Lebanese Cooking in 2004.
 Corey produced a televised show inspired by Food From Biblical Lands in 1990 and a later documentary about Easter as observed in the Syrian Antiochian Orthodox Church Easter.
 She occasionally hosted television shows and often interviewed international guests.
 Her 2004 book Healthy Syrian and Lebanese Cooking received first place in the National Federation of Press Women, out of 1,700 books submitted.

 Helen Corey’s Food From Biblical Lands was out of print until October 2016, when Echo Print Books and Media issued an updated version of the cookbook for the Middle Eastern Festival sponsored in Terre Haute, Indiana by St. George Social Center.
 Proceeds from the book sale benefited the associated St. George Orthodox Church.

 Corey worked for many years in municipal and state government.
-From 1948 to 1961 she was secretary to the mayor of Terre Haute and Indiana's Young Democrat National Committeewoman.
+From 1948 to 1961 she was secretary to the Terre Haute Mayor Ralph Tucker and Indiana's Young Democrat National Committeewoman.
+In 1963, Corey served as executive secretary of the Indiana Commission on the Status of Women.
 In November 1964, she was elected Reporter for the Supreme and Appellate Courts – and thereby the first Syrian American elected to public office in Indiana.
-At one time she also served on the Indiana Governor's Commission on the Status of Women.

 Through her cookbooks, television show, and other public programs, she aimed to raise public awareness about Syrian culture and to share information on the Antiochian Orthodox Church's feast and fast days.